 Depending on the room selection, guests can watch the ponies race at the Macau Jockey Club through their wall-length window, or catch the sunset with stunning views overlooking Henqin river.

-For guests that want the ultimate penthouse pleasure palaces, the Marilyn Penthouse, named after Hollywood Roosevelt long-term guest Marilyn Monroe, offers sumptuous comfort and jet-setting style.
+For guests that want the ultimate in pleasure palaces, the Marilyn Penthouse, named after Hollywood Roosevelt long-term guest Marilyn Monroe, offers sumptuous comfort and jet-setting style.

 Dining options include Opulence Taipa Fishing Village, situated on the second floor, which serves traditional Cantonese dim sum and Chinese cuisine.

 Meanwhile, sprawled across the entire third floor, Casa Roosevelt is an urban retreat where guests can relax and unwind at a private wine lounge, a bar, an in-and-outdoor restaurant, fitness centre and swimming pool with a bar and cabanas.
 The pool is quite literally a work of art, featuring an underwater mural—continuing the tradition of the Hollywood Roosevelt, where the pool was painted by the pop art icon David Hockney.